kengonakajima/appify/README.md

 appify
 ======

-command line tool for generating simple apps for osx and ?
+command line tool for generating simple app bundle from a ruby script,  for osx .